schettino72/rut/docs/articles/why-tests-matter-for-ai-coding.md

 ---
 layout: default
 title: "Why Unit Tests Matter More for AI Coding Than for Humans"
+description: "AI agents can't remember what they broke.
+Your test suite can.
+Why fast, reliable tests are essential for AI coding workflows."
 ---

 An AI coding agent doesn't remember what it broke three iterations ago.
 Your test suite does.